Guide

 How to Use MuDG

-Explore arguments with friends or students, build diagrams together, and keep every thread of the conversation linked to evidence.
+Explore arguments with friends or students, build whiteboards together, and keep every thread of the conversation linked to evidence.

 Why MuDG?